pjmcar23/latin102profile/translation1.md

 Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case.
 - abl. sg.
-- It is used to described a point at a particular time. ❌
+- It is used to described a point at a particular time.

 ## C. Translation

 Please translate the passgae into idiomatic English.

-Hercules when he came into hospitality towards the king Dexamenum and deflowered his daughter Deianira, he wished to lead her as wife.❌
+Hercules when he came into hospitality towards the king Dexamenum and deflowered his daughter Deianira, he wished to lead her as wife.

 When Hercules was away, the centaur Eurytus attacked the wife Deianira.

 Since her father feared the centaur, he promised to give her.
-At the settled time❓❓, the centaur came towards marriage with his brothers.
+At the settled time, the centaur came towards marriage with his brothers.
-Hercules went and killed the centaur, and led away Deianira. ❌
+Hercules went and killed the centaur, and led away Deianira.